anshul-birajdar/FIG/README.md

 >*Look at https://www.gnu.org*.
 >Unix stylized as UNIX is the most copied operating system as it relatively simple to implement, manage, recreate, etc.
 >*look at https://en.wikipedia.org/wiki/Unix*.
 >In Unix and other systems, like FIG, GNU/Linux, FreeBSD, ... everything just plain works.
->You'll know this if you are currently using these systems, you wouldn't've used the FIG system, as I am looking forward for the community for this.
+>You wouldn't've used the FIG system, as I am looking forward for the community for this.
 >Enough of this, to the main point now: